lightning/bolts/12-offer-encoding.md

 invoice will be given since the request includes all the non-signature fields.

+Because `offer_amount` can be in a different currency (using the `offer_currency` field) it is merely a guide: the issuer will convert it into a number of millisatoshis for `invoice_amount` at the time generates an invoice, or the `invoice_request` can specify the exact amount in `invreq_amount`, but the issuer may then reject it if it disagrees.

 `offer_quantity_max` is allowed to be 1, which seems useless, but useful in a system which bases it on available stock.
 It would be painful to have to special-case the "only one left" offer generation.